AIStream-Peelout/flow-forecast/README.md

 # Deep learning for time series forecasting
 ![Example image](https://raw.githubusercontent.com/CoronaWhy/task-ts/master/images/Picture1.png)
-Flow forecast repository is an open-source deep learning for time series library.
-It provides all the latest state of the art models and cutting edge concepts with easy to understand interpretability metrics, cloud provider integration, and serving capabilities.
-Currently [Task-TS from CoronaWhy](https://github.com/CoronaWhy/task-ts/wiki) primarily maintains this repository.
+Flow forecast repository is an open-source deep learning for time series library written in PyTorch.
+Our repository provides all the latest state of the art models and cutting edge concepts with easy to understand interpretability metrics, cloud provider integration, and serving capabilities.
+Currently [Task-TS from CoronaWhy](https://github.com/CoronaWhy/task-ts/wiki) primarily maintains flow forecast.
 Pull requests are welcome.
 Historically, this repository provided open source benchmark and codes for flash flood and river flow forecasting.

 | branch  | status                                                                                                                                                                                                            |
 | ---     | ---                                                                                                                                                                                                               |